 As discussed, the medical care in Mexico is standard for what you’d find at home, so where do the cost-savings come from?
 In general, the cost in Mexico is cheaper, including rent, equipment, drugs, wages, training, legal fees, and other costs, and this gets passed on to patients in the form of affordable medical care.

-Treatment for Medical Tourism in Mexico
+Popular Medical Treatments in Mexico

 For some medical tourists, including Canadians, the major draw of medical tourism in Mexico isn’t the cost-savings, but rather the time-savings.
 In Canada, where healthcare is nationalized and universal, bariatric surgery is covered by insurance, but the average wait time is just over five years.